De Young Museum: American

-Although the permanent collection is national in scope, art made in California from the Gold Rush era to the present day is also on display in the de Young.
-Important California collections with national significance include examples of Spanish colonial, Arts and Crafts, and Bay Area Figurative and Assemblage art.
+Although the permanent collection is national in scope, art made in California from the gold rush era to the present day is also on display in the de Young.
+Important California collections with national significance include examples of Spanish colonial, Arts and Crafts, and Bay Area Figurative and Assemblage.
 Important among them are the most significant museum collections of works by Bay Area painter Chiura Obata and sculptor Ruth Asawa.